Emmanuel-Atiso/Voice-Controlled-Robotic-Arm/README.md

 This remains a potential future improvement, where the robot could automatically detect and pick objects without manual commands.

 ---
+## 3D Design and Manufacturing

+Custom components for the robotic arm were designed and prepared using 3D printing.
+A slicing software (Bambu Studio) was used to convert 3D models into printable layers and generate G-code for the printer.

+The parts were printed using PLA filament with a standard 0.4mm nozzle.
+The slicing process allowed control over print quality, layer height, and structural strength.

+3D printing enabled rapid prototyping and customisation of components such as holders and attachments, which improved the functionality and adaptability of the robotic system.

 ## Future Improvements